If you’ve ever thought about having a polar bear experience, this may be your lucky day! It’s Russian Orthodox Epiphany!

 I don’t know what you think of when you think of the River Jordan, if indeed, you think about it at all, but my image had always been of a wide, majestic sort of waterway, with a slow, but steady, stately current — nothing so unbridled or inelegant as a torrent or anything, but commanding.
 If I’d thought about the color at all, I think I would have assigned it a blue in the marine hues, with subtle hints of green, flecked with the occasional silver highlight of foam.
 As to the depth, wasn’t there a song that went something like “Jordan’s river, is deep and wide?”
 Or was it “chilly and wide?”
-I did, however, imagine a shallow end, possibly with convenient steps leading into it, for Jesus to kneel in while John dipped a gourd like thing into the river and poured the crystal clear water droplets over Jesus’ head.
+I did, however, imagine a shallow end, possibly with convenient steps leading into it, for Jesus to kneel in while John dipped a gourd-like thing into the river and poured the crystal clear water droplets over Jesus’ head.
 That’s sort of the idea I had of the Jordan River.

-People who believe climate change is a bunch of hooey should really visit the Baptism of Christ site, because that’s all your really need to see to convince you it’s real.
+People who believe climate change is a bunch of hooey should really visit the Baptism of Christ site because that’s all you really need to see to convince you it’s real.
 Time, you get the sense, has taken its toll.
 You can see where the River Jordan might have been both deep and wide, and possibly somewhat chilly, but today it is a putty-grey silt bed, baking in the sun.
 At the bottom of the riverbed is a 5 or 6-foot wide trough of cloudy scummy dishwater.
 It’s just sort of lying there, stagnant.
 It pongs.
 A lot.

-The thing about traveling in the Arab parts of Middle East, is that you totally forget about Israel.
+The thing about traveling in the Arab parts of Middle East is that you totally forget about Israel.
 They make it easy, but there, on the opposite side of the hugely disappointing River Jordan was a whole bunch of barbed wire, taking itself very seriously indeed.
 Some forty oversized Israeli flags, flapping insolently in the breeze, left nothing to the imagination.
 There it was – Israel.
-You could reach out your hand, if you dared, and you’d almost be there.
-At regular check points, impossibly good looking Israeli soldiers, both men and women, in pristine military garb and mirrored sun glasses, stood to attention, semi-automatic weapons raised skyward, their unblinking gazes trained on the opposite bank: the site of the Baptism of Christ.
+You could reach out your hand if you dared, and you’d almost be there.
+At regular checkpoints, impossibly good-looking Israeli soldiers, both men, and women, in pristine military garb and mirrored sunglasses, stood to attention, semi-automatic weapons raised skyward, their unblinking gazes trained on the opposite bank: the site of the Baptism of Christ.